Ichinga-Samuel/django_unchained/notes/views/views.md

         return HttpResponse('Hello, World!')
 ```

+## View

+The base view class that all views inherit from.
+It does setup and initializes *request, args, and kwargs*

 ## Form Views

 Class based views can be used to handle forms as shown in the example below.

 ```python
 from django.views import View
 from djang.http import HttpResponseRedirect